atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I for nothing, and that they would never
 I Set their feet in Sir Thomas Lumleyst house.
-It was indeed, at the Same time, 'highly debated at the baronet’s, whether they Should ever be admitted, or not. - i ft
+It was indeed, at the Same time, 'highly debated at the baronet’s, whether they Should ever be admitted, or not. -
-**
-4 - ■
-i
-#
-■!
-'When
-*
-I
-I
-i
-I
-!
-i
-I
-I I
-4
-0
-B
-I

 .
 35
 When Mrs. selby’s card vas brought
 » '
 to Lady Lumley, she started, and cried,
 A card! from whom, John — Let
 *
-“me see it, " added she.
-Snatching it from him, not doubting but that it contained an invitation to Some rout, or, 'f at leash to a private party; but as Soon as she Saw that there was nothing more intended than a formal visit to herself f and her daughters, and from people whom no body knew, she called John back, and Said, “Who are these Sel“ “?
+me see it, " added she.
+Snatching it from him, not doubting but that it contained an invitation to Some rout, or, 'f at leash to a private party; but as Soon as she Saw that there was nothing more intended than a formal visit to herself f and her daughters, and from people whom no body knew, she called John back, and Said, Who are these Sel ?
 I never heard of them before
 \
-“’squire Selby, my Lady, " 'answered John, “is a kind of a gentle“ “as they call him, who “lives about half a mile off, and has a pretty little kind of an estate
+’squire Selby, my Lady, " 'answered John, is a kind of a gentle as they call him, who lives about half a mile off, and has a pretty little kind of an estate
 \
 . here.’’
-c6 “Poh!
+c6 Poh!
 \
 II
 P'